“I wish I could show you when you are lonely or in darkness the astonishing light of your own being.”

 Something then began to happen.
 It became easier to find my moments of light.

 Instead of the belief that all there was surrounding me was darkness, I saw there was in fact light too.
 The more that I believed this, the more I sought out these moments and the more they shone brightly.
 As the light found me I also found belief in myself.
 I was doing better than I had given myself credit for.
 I was stronger than I dared to believe.
 While my experience had tainted my world I was starting to see beyond it.
-YOu can too!
+You can too!

 There are many ways to seek and grasp on to your moments of light.
 Memory Jars are great to collect moments over a week, month or a year.
 Writing down these moments, putting them into a jar and then reading them back to yourself can be powerful and supportive.
 Another way is to have a journal, there are many available but ones that I really like are daily ones that encourage you to write something each day that has inspired, comforted, strengthened or been positive for you.
 Photography to me has been a way to capture my moments of light.
-Nature has so much to offer us and dwelling on the beauty within it has been so healing to me.
+Nature has so much to offer us and dwelling on the beauty it displays has been so healing to me.
 Capturing moments, a video of your little one laughing or your pet doing something funny can be replayed to give light on days when darkness prevails.

 Finding your moments of light is a deeply personal journey.
 It can be emotionally strengthening to see that your darkest days do have moments of light.
 It will be hard at first to find them but do not give up.
 These moments are gifts that give and grow hope.